pingidentity/terraform-provider-pingone/docs/resources/mfa_fido2_policy.md

 Required:

-- `attributes` (Attributes Set) A list of objects that describe attributes associated with the users's account that can be displayed during registration and authentication.
+- `attributes` (Attributes List) A list of objects that describe attributes associated with the users's account that can be displayed during registration and authentication.
     - The content of the list should reflect the preferred order.
     - If the first attribute is empty for the user, PingOne will continue through the list until a non-empty attribute is found.
     - You can specify any user attribute (including custom attributes) that meet the following criteria: attribute type must be String, validation cannot be set to enumerated values.